 1. DESIGNATION DATE OF CTC: 2.
 WHAT IS THE COMPLAINT PROCESS?
 IS THIS PROCESS IN WRITTEN FORM?
-Is the process being used?
-Yes No 3.
-DOES THE CTC HAVE A COMPLAINT FORM? \square Yes \square No (Make a copy and include in folder) 1.
+Yes No (Make a copy and include in folder) Is the process being used?
+3. DOES THE CTC HAVE A COMPLAINT FORM?
+Yes No (Make a copy and include in folder) .
 DOES THE COMPLAINT FORM INCORPORATE ALL ELEMENTS OF THE CTD'S UNIFORM SERVICE REPORTING GUIDEBOOK?
 Yes No 5.
 DOES THE FORM HAVE A SECTION FOR RESOLUTION OF THE COMPLAINT?
-Review completed complaint forms to ensure the resolution section is being filled out and follow-up is provided to the consumer.
+Yes No Review completed complaint forms to ensure the resolution section is being filled out and follow-up is provided to the consumer.
 6. IS A SUMMARY OF COMPLAINTS GIVEN TO THE LCB ON A REGULAR BASIS?
 Yes No 7.
 WHEN IS THE DISSATISFIED PARTY REFERRED TO THE TD HELPLINE?
 8. WHEN A COMPLAINT IS FORWARDED TO YOUR OFFICE FROM THE OMBUDSMAN PROGRAM, IS THE COMPLAINT ENTERED INTO THE LOCAL COMPLAINT FILE/PROCESS?
 Yes No If no, what is done with the complaint?